Matcha.Guide

 Brand Background: Who Are JENKI?

-JENKI was founded in London in 2019 by a team obsessed with bringing proper matcha culture to the UK, not the sugar-laden "matcha-flavoured" nonsense that dominates high-street coffee chains.
+JENKI was founded in London in 2019 by a team obsessed with bringing proper matcha culture to the UK, not the sweeter, more dessert-led matcha drinks common on some high-street menus.
 The name itself is a nod to the Japanese concept of authentic, uncompromising quality.

 What sets JENKI apart from most UK matcha retailers is direct sourcing.
 Their ceremonial grade comes from Uji in Kyoto Prefecture, arguably the most prestigious matcha-growing region in Japan.
 Their latte grade is sourced from Kagoshima, on Japan's southern tip, where volcanic soil and a subtropical climate produce a bolder, more robust flavour profile that holds its own against milk.